Current Students and Graduates

 Will there be a professional photographer on site?

 A professional photographer will be on site to immortalize this very special moment.
 They will take a photo of you on the stage when you receive your diploma from the president as well as a group photo at the end of the ceremony.
-The photos will be available from an internal Collège Boréal site (see Photos section).
+The photos will be available as no cost from an internal Collège Boréal site (see Photos section).

 What will take place?
 What can I expect?